sudomateo/terraform-training/course/02-Terraform-Basics/README.md

 #### JSON Comments

-JSON syntax supports a limited form of comments by using a `//` attribute.
+JSON syntax supports a limited form of comments using the `//` attribute.

 ```json
 {